The statistics speak for themselves: Blogging helps your business.

 Blogging allows you to connect with your audience in a natural way and without obligation.
 That is, it is risk-free to them—they don’t have to buy or commit to anything.

-New posts keep customers engaged and encourage them to keep returning to your website.
+Also, new posts keep customers engaged and encourage them to keep returning to your website.

 Interacting with readers in the comments section, such as answering questions or concerns, helps to nurture and eventually convert on-the-fence prospects into customers.

-Gather insight into your target market
+Gather insight on your target market

 Keeping an eye on the conversations in the comments can be a useful source of information, ideas, and feedback from your target audience—and far less time-consuming or costly than other approaches.